MasterShan/Microbit-2.0/README.md

-This is a place where i put mi microbit code
+This is a place where i put my (shitty) microbit code